 In May 2015, we entered an agreement with BioNTech to jointly research, develop and commercialize bispecific antibody products using our DuoBody technology platform and antibodies.
 If BioNTech and us jointly select any product candidates for clinical development, development costs and product ownership will be shared equally going forward.
 If one of the companies does not wish to move a product candidate forward, the other company is entitled to continue developing the product on predetermined licensing terms.
 The agreement also includes provisions which will allow the parties to opt out of joint development at key points.
-Two product candidates are currently in pre-clinical development in connection with this agreement, DuoBody-CD40x4-1BB and DuoBody-PD-L1x4-1BB, and we expect to submit INDs and/or CTAs for these products in 2019.
+Two product candidates are currently in development in connection with this agreement, DuoBody-PD-L1x4-1BB and DuoBody-CD40x4-1BB.
+We submitted CTAs for these products in 2019 and are currently recruiting patients for a Phase I/II study of DuoBody-PD-L1x4-1BB.